Towards Automated Semantic Interpretability in Reinforcement Learning via Vision-Language Models: Tree-based RL training

 Each leaf node, $\ell_d$, in the ICT is parameterized by a set of sparse linear controllers, as formulated in Eq.~\ref{eq:icct_sparse_leaf}, where $\mathbf{\beta}_d$ is a sparsely activated weight vector, $\phi_d$ is a bias term, and $\mathbf{u}_d$ is a $k$-hot encoding vector that enforces sparsity, computed in Eq.~\ref{eq:icct_leaf_feature_selection}.
 The per-leaf selector weight, $\theta_d$, learns the relative importance of different input features.
 The function $h(\cdot)$ provides a differentiable approximation of the $k$-hot function by assigning a value of 1 to the top $k$ elements in $|\mathbf{\theta}_d|$ (based on magnitude) and 0 to the rest.
-Differentiability is preserved using the straight-through trick~\cite{bengio2013estimating}. \nobreak{\parskip0pt } \nobreak{\parskip0pt } Unlike ICCT, ICT naturally handles continuous \emph{and} discrete action space.
-In the discrete case, leaf nodes in ICT output the possibility of taking each action as a Probability Mass Function (PMF).
-If there are six possible actions in the discrete action space, then there will be six sparse linear functions of the input features followed by a softmax function at each leaf node.
-And for the continuous action space, leaf nodes output the Probability Density Function (PDF) over possible actions.
+Differentiability is preserved using the straight-through trick~\cite{bengio2013estimating}. \nobreak{\parskip5pt } \nobreak{\parskip0pt }